arielgee/Sage-Like/.misc/tasks.md

 * preference to open feed preview with left click
 * update feed tooltip when middle-clicking for feed preview; middle-clicking new feed
 * how to allow user to safly insert user-CSS's into feedPreview
+* do something about the desigh of the the feed-item tooltip content. its ugly, get rid of the title?
 * Firefox has no support for XML 1.1
 * find a way to format the Details/Changes in mozilla-extension-page.txt so that it will look pretty in both the addons website and the browser's extention page.
 * menu hotkeys must check that the ctrl/alt/shift are NOT pressed